RookiePrime/Horiseon/README.md

 # Horiseon
 *U of T Full Stack Development Bootcamp, Challenge 1*
 ## Description
 A refactored main page for a website, with accessibility in mind.
+Layout, images, and original code provided by U of T.

 ![The Horiseon Homepage, as seen in 1920 x 1080 resolution](/assets/images/horiseon-homepage-preview.png "Horiseon Homepage Preview")